myeong/web-portfolio/README.md

 # Portfolio Website Drupal Template

 This is an empty template for anybody who is interested in setting up a Drupal-based portpolio website.
 This template is desigend and developed by Myeong Lee, and feel free to modify it when you use it.
 This repository is under the GNU GPL license.
-To see how this template look, check out [Myeong's website](http://myeonglee.com).
+To see how this template looks, check out [Myeong's website](http://myeonglee.com).

 ## Pre-requisites
 You need to have the following software installed on your PC: